adzejs/adze/readme.md

 Adze is built to be used with TypeScript and we highly encourage using it in this way.

 When building your project with TypeScript, you need to make sure you use the `"DOM"` lib because Adze supports both the web browser and Node.
+Also, to support the dependencies of Adze, you'll need to add `"esModuleInterop": true` to your tsconfig as well.

 For more information about configuring TypeScript, go to [https://www.typescriptlang.org/docs/handbook/tsconfig-json.html](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).